 Financing community forestry

-The EU REDD Facility has assessed the economic model of community forestry in Colombia, demonstrating that logging activities in natural forests are an informal subsistence activity for communities that live in or near forests.
-Costs and time required to obtain forest logging official permits are not financially covered with the sale of timber.
+The EU REDD Facility has assessed the economics of community forestry in Colombia, demonstrating that logging activities in natural forests are an informal subsistence activity for communities that live in or near forests.
+Costs and time required to obtain official forest logging permits are not financially covered with the sale of timber.
 Communities struggle to access credit from commercial banks, as rights to land are inalienable and cannot be used for financial guarantees.
 Based on this first analysis, we will continue to support the development of financial solutions for community forestry.

 Sustainable local land-use governance

 More than a third of Colombia’s land area is under collective ownership, and of this 67% is forested.
 For this reason, intercultural governance between farmers and indigenous communities is a key priority for the government, including in the framework of the National REDD+ Strategy.
 An important step for fostering intercultural dialogue and trust is identifying common issues and challenges regarding natural resources.
 In Amazonia where cattle ranching competes with forestlands, sustainable water management is key to developing a common vision and agreement for the territory and to maintaining forest cover.
-The success of local intercultural governance models will rely on local administrations to recognise them as a critical component of sustainable land-use planning.
+The success of local intercultural governance models will rely on local administrations recognising them as a critical component of sustainable land-use planning.
 The Facility has developed a project in the Amazonian region (Caquetá) anchored to the EU-funded Amazon 2.0 programme, to identify local intercultural governance mechanisms in support of sustainable land use and to maintain forest cover.

 Local environmental leaders, Caquetá Department, Colombia by Frédéric Baron, EU REDD Facility